 It's what I said.

-They cause it's me.
+Because it's me.

-Even because I said it first, snurdly.
+Because I said it first, Snerdley.

-Get a crew, go out on the streets of New York and tell random people on the street, Rush Limbaugh says the sky's blue, and see what they say.
+Get a crew, go out on the streets of New York, and tell random people on the street, Rush Limbaugh says the sky's blue, and see what they say.

 They'll probably say, well, maybe somebody's an idiot.

-Well, what does he know?
+What does he know?

 Why should we care what he thinks?